Cubs and White Sox are cleared for 60% fan capacity in late May

 Even before that change kicks in, the teams said Thursday that they will offer vaccinated-only sections — in the center-field bleachers of Wrigley Field and right-field corner of Guaranteed Rate Field's lower bowl — on a trial basis beginning with their next series.

-Fans with tickets in those area will be required to provide proof they’re fully vaccinated but will be relieved of the physical-distancing requirements enforced elsewhere in their respective ballparks.
+Fans with tickets in those areas will be required to provide proof they're fully vaccinated but will be relieved of the physical-distancing requirements enforced elsewhere in their respective ballparks.

 The new expanded-capacity limit is set to kick in with the arrival of the St. Louis Cardinals at Guaranteed Rate Field on May 24 for the White Sox and the Cincinnati Reds at Wrigley Field on May 28 for the Cubs.